vnetonline/NewModuleWithAbp/README.md

 Now the Entity is configured we can add the migrations.

-Go the `MainApp.EntityFrameworkCore` project in the terminal and create migrations.
+Go the `Amazing.Software.EntityFrameworkCore` project in the terminal and create migrations.

 To create migration run this command: